nyorain/vil/docs/own/done.md

+- [x] CommandViewer (and ShaderDebugger probs as well) don't get an initial state when ops change and freezeState is active.
+	  Solution: instead of *each* component having its own state, they should all directly access the CommandSelection.
+	  And unset the state on hook ops change (or maybe even just change the ops *through* the selection? not sure what is better) {quick fix now in, still updating in commandselector when frozen. want a clean solution tho}
+	- [x] maybe get rid of CommandViewer::select altogether? or at least only call it on real selection and not on every state update?
+- [~] improve gui layout of image viewer (e.g. in command viewer). really annoying rn to always scroll down.
+	  Maybe use tabs?
+One for general information, one for the image viewer?
+	  {nope, inline is better.
+Found a better way but just allowing to hide everything else}
+- [~] improve image viewer
+	- [~] move to own tab/panel? needed in multiple cases {nah, viewing it inline is better for now}
+- [x] show histogram to image in ui.
+Generate histogram together with min/max values to allow auto-min-max as in renderdoc
+	- [x] Using the image histogram, we could add something even better, adjusting tonemapping/gamma/min-max to histogram instead just min-max
+- [x] {later} implement image histograms (probably best like in PIX) See minmax.comp and histogram.comp
 - [x] fix updateRecord in CbGui
 - [x] first viable prototype of local captures:
 	- [x] fix varIDToDsCopyMap_ setup, elemID for arrays